paulcpederson/blog/contents/articles/npm-run/index.md

 title: Using NPM as a Task Runner
 date: 2015-4-8
 template: article.jade
-background: grunt-release.jpg
+background: npm-run.svg
-thumbnail: grunt-release-thumb.jpg
+thumbnail: npm-run-thumb.jpg
+feature: npm-run-feature.png
 canvas: tan mesh
-spot: green
+spot: red
 description: "Use npm to automate front-end development tasks such as image optimization, Sass compilation, and running a local server."
+featured: true
 ---

 It's [no secret](../automatic-github-releases) that I like Grunt.
 As somebody who was running tasks like minification, image compression, and css preprocessing by hand, Grunt was a breath of fresh air.
 But like any technology, there was a learning curve.
 I had to find the right grunt plugins, learn how to configure and run everything, and also update my tasks as Grunt made breaking changes between versions.